Search engine by Freefind

 The Monthly Meeting of the SHNA

-The next monthly meeting of the Sam Hughes Neighborhood Association will be held May 17, 2016 at 7:00 PM.
-Due to the special election, the May meeting will be at the Sam Hughes Elementary School Library.
+The next monthly meeting of the Sam Hughes Neighborhood Association will be held June 21, 2016 at 7:00 PM at the Himmel Park Library.
+Everyone is welcome to attend.

 PLEASE NOTE: Unless otherwise announced, Board Meetings are held the 3rd Tuesday of each month.
 Look for minutes of recent meetings on the Minutes/Agendas page.